MIR4-HQ/MIR4-HQ/README.md

 call me cappy/candie (not cappy0 psl stop comparing sob emoji)

-i <3 cuddles and everythign even if its not in my name!
-FRQS are always open!!
-YIPPIE!
+i <3 cuddles and everythign even if its not in my name! bmf i love makinf new friends!!

-offline mode warrior GULP
+offline mode warrior GULP btw i have school 0_0

 im fr just a guy w social debuffs so dont expect too much from me thanks